-In Personality Disorders from a Psychoanalytic Perspective, Dr. Michael J. Gerson considers personality disorders described in the atheoretical compendium, Diagnostic and Statistical Manual of Mental Disorders (DSM-5), in terms of descriptive, structural, defensive, and object-relational conditions through the lenses of a variety of psychoanalytic theories.
+This CE course on personality disorders from a psychoanalytic perspective may be applied to our Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired and would count as a core course in the program.
+In the course, Dr. Michael J. Gerson considers personality disorders described in the atheoretical compendium, Diagnostic and Statistical Manual of Mental Disorders (DSM-5), in terms of descriptive, structural, defensive, and object-relational conditions through the lenses of a variety of psychoanalytic theories.

 Personality formation refers to the process whereby an individual develops stable and enduring patterns of thinking, feeling, and behaving.
 These patterns are to a large degree adaptations, both to the internal demands of instinctual drives and tensions and to the external demands for conformity and socialization.
 Character formation represents a resolution of these conflicts and can, therefore, be seen as a person’s best effort at “staying sane.”
 The extent to which these traits are normal or pathological is usually considered a matter of flexibility.
 This distinction, based on degree of flexibility, is largely the criterion used in the DSM to differentiate personality traits from personality disorders.

 Personality Disorders from a Psychoanalytic Perspective discusses each of the three clusters described by the DSM-5, beginning with Cluster A (the odd and eccentric paranoid, schizoid, and schizotypal personalities), followed by Cluster B (the dramatic, emotional, and erratic borderline, narcissistic, histrionic, and antisocial personalities), and ending with Cluster C (the anxious and fearful dependent, avoidant, and obsessive-compulsive personalities).
 The DSM-III-R’s passive-aggressive personality disorder (formerly included in Cluster C) is considered as well.